 If you’re planning to bring home a Dachshund, you’ve made a great decision!
 These German dog breeds are friendly and affectionate, with a little bit of spunk.
 However, potential owners may be wondering just how intelligent these little badger dogs really are.

-Though Dachshunds are considered “average” in dog intelligence, there are many reasons why they’re actually a lot smarter than you’d think.
-While Dachshunds perform poorly in one aspect of dog intelligence, they tend to excel in other areas.
-Let me explain why.
+Though Dachshunds are considered “average” in dog intelligence, there are many reasons why they’re actually a lot smarter than people think.
+While they perform poorly in one aspect of dog intelligence, they tend to excel in other areas.

 RECOMMENDED: 100 Smartest Dog Breeds